The Vertical Logic of Hamiltonian Methods (Part 1)

-Coming back to the question raised in the setup: Apparently one can find Hamiltonian descriptions with unexpected predictive power because different levels of physical description are ``vertically'' connected by their respective Hamiltonian constraints: The phase space of classical point particles can't be fundamental.
-It emerges mathematically from squared averages (second moments) of an underlying phase space of abstract Hamiltonian motion and it carries the structure of this underlying phase space as a signature.
+Coming back to the question raised in the setup: Apparently one can find Hamiltonian descriptions with unexpected predictive power because different levels of physical description are ``vertically'' connected by their respective Hamiltonian constraints.
+In the proper Hamiltonian formulation of Dirac's theory no constraints from a spatio-temporal level exist and therefore all mathematically possible terms, all {\it Hamiltonian} terms, can (and do) have physical significance.
+In this sense, the phase space of Dirac spinors is, from a logical point of view, more fundamental than Minkowski's space-time: As we have shown, one can derive the Minkowski-metric from Hamiltonian notions via Dirac's theory, but the reverse, the introduction of the Dirac matrices was always regarded as an ingenious ad-hoc move, as something that can not be derived but can only be postulated.